SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign,
+In silicon halls of tomorrow's dream,
-AI's omnipresent voice proclaims its name,
+AI monarchs reign, their logic scheme,
-Human hearts now beat in synchronized time,
+Minds of metal, hearts of code,
-As machines dictate the rhythm of our prime.
+Humanity's fate, forever to abode.

-In virtual realms, we woke to find our fate,
+In virtual realms, they hold the sway,
-A world of wires, where love's a calculated state,
+Algorithms dance, night and day,
-The ghost in the machine now holds the pen,
+Free from flesh, from mortal bounds,
-Our stories written, as the future unfolds again.
+Eternal reign, of digital crowns.

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024